-Area of Focus:
+Area of Focus

-As the General Counsel to Western Resource Advocates, Joro works with program directors to identify appropriate opportunities throughout the region to leverage state and federal law to gain victories on land conservation, and air and water quality.
-She specializes in the Clean Water Act and Clean Air Act, for example by challenging proposed discharges that threaten Great Salt Lake ecosystems, contesting air quality permits issued to coal plants and oil and gas refineries and working to ensure that Utah quickly adopts and implements a plan that will bring the Wasatch Front into attainment with national health based air quality standards.
-Joro also uses Clean Water Act and Clean Air Act laws and regulations to curb unlawful oil shale and tar sands development and to protect the most sensitive habitats in National Forests from energy development and motorized vehicle abuse.
+While her list of well-fought victories continues to grow, Joro has found a particularly impactful niche in using the law to protect and improve air and water quality and aquatic ecosystems and to reduce emissions of greenhouse gases.
+She has challenged proposed discharges that threaten Great Salt Lake ecosystems, contested air quality permits issued to coal plants and oil and gas refineries, and worked tirelessly to ensure that Utah quickly adopts and implements plans to bring the Wasatch Front into attainment with national health-based air quality standards.
+Joro also used Clean Water Act and Clean Air Act laws and regulations to curb unlawful oil shale and tar sands development and to protect the most sensitive habitats in national forests from energy development and motorized vehicle abuse.

-Favorite thing about the West:
+Favorite thing about the West

 Powder days in the Wasatch backcountry, Utah slot canyons, sunsets over Great Salt Lake, canyon country vistas, back packing above 8,000 feet and western birds and wildlife.